agaber/bazel/README.md

 of programming languages.
 It is also quite complicated.
 In a fully JVM world, I would most likely recommend using a multi-project Maven or Gradle setup.
 Other popular frameworks seem to be mostly geared towards JavaScript/TypeScript.
-They include Turboreo, Nx, Rush, Yarn Workspace and PNPM Workspaces.
+They include Turborepo, Nx, Rush, Yarn Workspace and PNPM Workspaces.

 [1]: https://en.wikipedia.org/wiki/Monorep]